michael-sparks13/infrastructure-funding/README.md

 This map looks at projects that have been announced to receive funding across the country and across all government agencies.

+Data pulled from multiple sources, cleaned & queried in QGIS, and then
+          combined on the fly in the browser.

+Funding data via GSA & population data via Census.gov